 In July, Mutual of Omaha joined a long list of companies and organizations that have decided to remove Native American imagery from their branding and logos.
 CEO James Blackledge told the Omaha World-Herald that the logo was adopted as a symbol of “strength and respect,” but understood why it needed to be replaced.
 “We are still using a symbol from another culture that isn’t ours,” Blackledge told the paper.
 “We don’t want to or need to appropriate that symbol.
 The Mutual of Omaha name stands on its own, and we want to be part of the change that’s happening.”
 And to learn more about American indigenous people, don’t miss these facts about Native American traditions and beliefs.

 Rice label Uncle Ben’s is yet another brand that has a name and logo based on an offensive racial stereotype.
 In this case, the term “uncle” refers to the way white southerners addressed older enslaved people, as opposed to calling them “Mister.”
 In September, the brand announced it will now be called Ben’s Original and the imagery will be redone.
 “While implementing an evolution on this scale will be a complex process that will take considerable time, there is no better time than right now,” read a statement by Mars, Incorporated, the parent company of Uncle Ben’s.
 “We will begin production of our new brand identity immediately and Ben’s Original will begin reaching store shelves early next year.”
-And for more interesting branding facts, don’t miss these 7 iconic company logos and the real people behind them.

 The Cleveland Indians